-That’s a tuff one as I have many favorites.
+That’s a tuff one as I have many favorite filmmakers.
 The one that changed my life was a film called Blue Velvet for director David Lynch.
 That led to an ongoing relationship which continues to this day.
 I also did two films, Jackie Brown (A Camera/Steadicam Operator) and the Death Proof segment of Grind House (Steadicam only) for Quentin Tarantino; two for Joel Schumacher; Phone Booth and The Number 23 and two for Wes Craven; The People Under the Stairs, and Scream, among others.
 Wes said the opening of Scream with Drew Barrymore on the phone popping popcorn was the best first day’s dailies he’d had on any film, and it was played by the major TV outlets for 10 years whenever they talked about horror movies.

 What’s your favorite piece of gear and why?

 Right now, my two favorite cameras are Arri and Canon with the Alexa Mini being a particular love interest at the moment.
 Steadicam still has a special place in my heart, of course.
 Technocranes have their uses, but you have to realize any of this stuff is useless if you don’t have a story to tell.
-Editors note: You can rent Dan’s favorite gear on KitSplit!
+Editors note: Fellow filmmakers can rent Dan’s favorite gear on KitSplit!

 I was lucky enough to attend The Shylock Project, a month long Shakespeare intensive in the San Giorgio Maggiore monastery in Venice Italy through the Fondazione Giorgio Cini.
 We mainly studied the Merchant of Venice with 46 of the greatest Shakespeare minds in the world.
 There were 20 of us they called the scholars and I was the only filmmaker.
 It was an amazing experience!
 Spending time studying an amazing story ties into my work because I am a story driven cinematographer.
 The photography has to be good, but it also has to be an integral part of the storytelling process—not just pretty pictures for no reason.
 Sometimes the photography needs to be less than pristine to tell the story in the way it demands to be told.
 Today, there is too much emphasis on technical perfection, and not enough on storytelling, which I think is a mistake.
 Sometimes visual flaws serve the story more faithfully than sterile, boring images.